|

 turbulent flow with any size gas cup.
 This causes air to

-starts.
-This turbulent flow takes a short time to stabilize into a more
+starts with excess spatter.
+This turbulent flow takes a short time to

-laminar, quality shielding gas stream even when flow returns to the normal
+stabilize into a more laminar, quality shielding gas stream even after flow returns to the normal

 desired level.
 Therefore weld starts will contain entrained air in the